-THE PROTECTION OF CHILDREN AND VULNERABLE ADULTS
+THE PROTECTION OF CHILDREN AND ADULTS at RISK within the Benefice

-1. In fulfilling our responsibilities in safeguarding, we seek to encourage everyone within our church community to nurture a culture in which everyone is included, respected, listened to and taken seriously, so that there can be safe and “informed vigilance” where the welfare of vulnerable people is paramount.
+1. In fulfilling our responsibilities in safeguarding, we seek to encourage everyone within our church community to nurture a culture in which everyone is included, respected, listened to and taken seriously, so that there can be safe and “informed vigilance” where the welfare of all vulnerable people is paramount.

-2. We commit ourselves to promoting safe practice by those in a positions of trust, ensuring our approach is informed by up-to-date policies and procedures from local and national authorities.
+2. We commit ourselves to promoting safe practice by those in positions of trust, ensuring our approach is informed by up-to-date policies and procedures from local and national authorities.

 3. We recognise our responsibility to always respond to and report any suspected cases of abuse to the relevant statutory authorities without delay; and will seek the advice of, and cooperate with, all relevant agencies and do our best to ensure that those making an allegation, and those against whom an allegation is made, are supported appropriately.

 4. We will support appropriately those who may pose a risk to children or adults at risk, through maintaining confidential safeguarding agreements overseen in partnership with the Diocesan Safeguarding Officer.